maraloon/pickdate/README.md

 # TUI datepicker

-fastly select date and copy to buffer
+fastly select date via vim-motions and print it to `stdout`
 > WIP but work enough.
 See `todo.md` for planning functional

 ![showcase](readme/preview.png)